saptarshidatta96/saptarshi/_posts/2020-08-02-EDA-with Titanic-Data-set.md

 - most adult men between the ages 18 and 65 did not survive (even though we have a percentage of data where the age is not known and we used missing value imputation.)

-- first class passengers were given or automatically got priority over the other classes
+- first class passengers were given or automatically got priority over the other classes in getting rescued.

 - Fare is a misleading feature and cannot be easily correlated to survival, as it is linked to few other features like Passenger class, Cabin and Ticket